 A change in the level of a specific subject may only be made after thorough discussion is held with the student, parent, school counselor, teacher, and curriculum supervisor.
 The level change must be approved by a parent and an administrator.
 There will be three windows during which a student may change a level.
-Each of these windows carries with it different procedures for calculating the first marking period grade.
+Each of these windows carries with it different procedures for calculating the first semester.
 The three windows and grade calculations are listed below.

-Dates Changes Permitted Transcript Notation Grade Calculation for 1 st Marking Period TBD Summer 2019 Move Up or Drop in level None Grade = 100% from new course.
-Moving up a level: Student will make up all missing work including summer assignments by October 1, 2018.
+Dates Changes Permitted Transcript Notation Grade Calculation for 1 st Semester TBD Summer 2020 Move Up or Drop in level None Grade = 100% from new course.
+Moving up a level: Student will make up all missing work including summer assignments by October 1, 2020.
 Dropping down a level: Student will make up all missing work with the exception of summer assignments.
-TBD Summer 2019 Drop in level only None Grade = 50% from original course and 50% from new course.
-TBD Summer 2019 Drop in level only "WP" or "WF" Grade = 100% from original course.
+TBD Summer 2020 Drop in level only None Grade = 25% from original course and 75% from new course.
+TBD Summer 2020 Drop in level only "WP" or "WF" Grade = 50% from original course and 50% from new course.